juicedata/juicefs/docs/en/getting-started/installation.md

 1. Installing Dependencies

-   Since Windows does not natively support the FUSE interface, you need to download and install [WinFsp](http://www.secfs.net/winfsp/) first in order to implement FUSE support.
+   Since Windows does not natively support the FUSE interface, you need to download and install [WinFsp](https://winfsp.dev) first in order to implement FUSE support.

    :::tip
-   **[WinFsp](https://github.com/billziss-gh/winfsp)** is an open source Windows file system agent that provides a FUSE emulation layer that allows JuiceFS clients to mount file systems on Windows systems for use.
+   **[WinFsp](https://github.com/winfsp/winfsp)** is an open source Windows file system agent that provides a FUSE emulation layer that allows JuiceFS clients to mount file systems on Windows systems for use.
    :::

 2. Install the client

    Take Windows 10 system as an example, download the file with the filename `windows-amd64`, unzip it and get `juicefs.exe` which is the JuiceFS client binary.

    To make it easier to use, it is recommended to create a folder named `juicefs` in the root directory of the `C:\` disk, and extract `juicefs.exe` to that folder.
 Then add `C:\juicefs` to the environment variables of your system, and restart the system to let the settings take effect.
-Lastly, you can run `juicefs` commands directly using the `Command Prompt` or `PowerShell` terminal that comes with your system.
+Lastly, you can run `juicefs` commands directly using the "Command Prompt" or "PowerShell" terminal that comes with your system.

    ![Windows ENV path](../images/windows-path-en.png)